cnlohr/badderapple/README.md

 But, then, in early 2024, things really got into high gear again, because WCH, the creators of the CH32V003, announced other chips in the series with FLASH ranging from 32kB to 62kB, so it was time for the rubber to hit the road again.

 I implemented a k-means approach, and wowee!
 The tiles that came out of k-means was AMAZING!!!
 Any time you do an experiment with this you make headway.
 It feels like recent AI research.

+After using k-means, we were able to get great tile sets, so the shift went to various compression for the tile sets + describing the glyphs.

 # Primary Compression Techniques